 The homestead tax exemption in subsection 11.131(b) of the Tax Code for a fully disabled veteran who died in 2011 continues for the remainder of the 2011 tax year.

-Opinion No. GA-0917 Re: Authority of the Department of Public Safety to contract with a county tax assessor-collector to perform its duties relating to the issuance of driver's licenses and personal identification certificates (RQ-1002-GA)
+Re: Authority of the Department of Public Safety to contract with a county tax assessor-collector to perform its duties relating to the issuance of driver's licenses and personal identification certificates (RQ-1002-GA)

 Summary: The Department of Public Safety lacks statutory authority to contract with a county tax assessor-collector to perform its duties relating to the issuance of driver's licenses and personal identification certificates.
 Similarly, counties lack statutory authorization to participate in such a program.

-Opinion No. GA-0911 Re: Jurisdiction of the Appraiser Licensing and Certification Board over a property tax appraiser's uniform and equal analysis (RQ-0992-GA)
+Re: Jurisdiction of the Appraiser Licensing and Certification Board over a property tax appraiser's uniform and equal analysis (RQ-0992-GA)

 Summary: Chapter 1103 of the Texas Occupations Code regulates the licensing and certification of real estate appraisers.
 Chapter 1103 subjects appraisers to the Uniform Standards of Professional Appraisal Practice ("USPAP") and Texas Appraiser Licensing and Certification Board ("Board") rules.
 If the USPAP or Board rules regulate a particular task that appraisers might perform, chapter 1103 would require appraisers to comply with those regulations.
 Subject to administrative and judicial review, the Board may determine whether the USPAP or Board rules regulate particular tasks that appraisers might perform.

-- Opinion No. GA-0908 Re: Whether the members of the board of trustees of the Clear Lake City Community Association may hold a meeting by means of a telephone conference call (RQ-0989-GA)
+Re: Whether the members of the board of trustees of the Clear Lake City Community Association may hold a meeting by means of a telephone conference call (RQ-0989-GA)